gauravgyawali/GG_website/_posts/2021-10-24-Classical-Shadow.md

 In contrast to the symmetry-breaking phases, topological phases cannot be distinguished by measuring some local observable $$O$$.
 It involves measuring a nonlinear function of $\rho$, for example the entanglement entropy.
 Learning the nonlinear function requires a more expressive ML model.
-The authors thus devise a mapping from classical shadow $S(\rho, N)$ to a highly expressive feature space that includes the polynomial expansion of many-body reduced density matrices.
+The authors thus devise a mapping from classical shadow $S(\rho, N)$$ to a highly expressive feature space that includes the polynomial expansion of many-body reduced density matrices.
 Using this feature space, they establish a rigorous guarantee that a classical ML can efficiently classify the topological phases of matter as well.
 The provided examples include the topological phases of the toric code and bond-alternating XXZ Hamiltonians.